Check out my students’ projects from a reading seminar on listening from interdisciplinary perspectives here!

 I have explored these areas in my teaching by integrating discussions of the brain’s plasticity along and mindfulness practices as a way of shifting students’ understanding of their own agency as writers, learners, and citizens.
 In addition to examining questions of agency, I am interested in exploring what these interdisciplinary conversations might mean in terms of prejudice.
 I believe that digital tools can be used to support students in self-aware, critical learning.

 Recently, I have examined connections between neurofeedback and listening pedagogies.
-Neurofeedback is a wearable technology that allows users to examine their brain wave activity, which is indicative of the type of attention/awareness they are in.
+Hear is the abstract for my article: Neurofeedback is a wearable technology that allows users to examine their brain wave activity, which is indicative of the type of attention/awareness they are in.
 While neurofeedback is often used in service of neoliberal goals, such as the pursuit of happiness or to obtain the “ideal” brain, I believe this technology can be useful when brought into conversation with listening pedagogies.
 Neurofeedback, I argue, can actually help us understand both the embodied and the social dimensions of listening.
 A type of training known as alpha-theta, in particular, can help us understand how to work with our narratives – our own and others.
 Alpha-theta, a therapeutic process that can occur with or without the aid of neurofeedback training, involves the transformation of “state-stamped” memories (White & Richards, 2009, p.
 149), memories that become fixed with a single emotional context.
 Through a more mindful state of awareness, the narratives associated with these memories can transform, including the associated emotional context.
 While this process is often highlighted for its therapeutic benefits in neurofeedback clinical settings, neurofeedback discourses about alpha-theta have implications for listening and learning.

 Last year, I taught WRA 202: Introduction to Professional Writing.
 My favorite project for this course was “Creating a Deliverable for a Client: The Michigan Environmental Council.”
 Students created Facebook posts calling the general public’s attention to rather complex environmental issues.
 These students took a variety of forms, including infographics and a video.
 In their individual reflections on these projects, many students commented on the challenge of trying to convey a lot of information within the constraints of social media.
 They also reflected on the sometimes difficult but ultimately rewarding task of receiving and responding to feedback: from the instructor, from a guest reviewer, from peers, and from the client.